jolancornevin/chess-analyser/README.md

 Get all your chess.com games of the month and get a review on it, with easy visualization of the engines lines.
 All moves are classified as good or not, depending on the engine analysis.

+In the back, each position is saved with it's analysis.
+This allows faster game review and it will open multiple features like typical positions, puzzle from games, typical lost or wins, etc.

 # Ressources
 - UI: https://github.com/lichess-org/chessground
 - Validation: https://github.com/jhlywa/chess.js